 - 2- 10" subwoofers with custom box

-- Pioneer Premier CD stereo head unit
+- Pioneer Premier CD stereo head unit with ipod adapter

 Several people have asked me how we dropped the car so low without cutting the springs.
 We cupped the A-frame a few inches in the front and notched the frame in the rear.

 Modified transmission crossmember to adapt the new T5 to the B20